cms-ngt-hlt/cms-reco-optimizer/README.md

 # Run The-Optimizer

-The **NEW** version of the optimization makes use of metrics binned in eta and pt.

 This interface runs the optimizer on top of CMSSW taking a list of parameters to tune, the module they belong to, and a target used to validate against.
 `optimize_reco.py` automatically produces a `cmsRun` configuration derived from a provided input configuration (i.e. a `step2.py` or `step.py`).
 Let's use as an example the files found in the [examples](./examples) folder which contains the python config file for CMSSW as well as the list of parameters to tune (in a `.csv` file) and the list of lower and upper bounds for those parameters (in a `.json`) file. **Make sure to copy or move the configuration file for CMSSW in the same directory as optimize_reco.py before using it**.